Antisemitism in France: French Revolution

-Jews gained equal rights to French citizenship when the National Assembly voted it in on 27 September 1791.
+In 1789, the French National Assembly passed the Declaration of the Rights of Man and of the Citizen, which outlined citizens' civil rights, including an article on anti-discrimination regarding religion.
+There were about 40,000 Jews in France at the time.
+France's Jews in the Bordeaux-Bayonne region gained citizenship in 1790.
+All French Jews gained equal rights to French citizenship when the National Assembly voted it in on 27 September 1791.
+Jews from the Alsace-Lorraine region were required to forgive any debts owed to them by French Catholics in order to gain citizenship.
+Still, this was the first time in history that Jews had been granted equal citizenship to any country.
+This began a period called the Jewish Emancipation which spread through western Europe over the next two centuries.
 An amendment was added later, removing certain privileges granting some autonomous rule to Jewish communities; these were removed, in order that Jews as individuals have the same rights as any other French citizen, neither more nor less.

+However, anti-Jewish sentiment persisted.
+The bourgeoisie of the former regime and the Catholic Church blamed Jews for their loss of power because they saw Jews as benefiting from the Revolution.
+The proletariat's antisemitism mainly centered around money lending, which was the primary occupation of French Jews from the 12th to the 15th century because they were banned from owning land or joining trade guilds.
+For example, in response to a 1806 petition of citizens unable to pay their debts to Jewish money lenders, Napoleon Bonaparte passed a one-year moratorium on debts to Jewish lenders in 1808, called the Infamous Decree.

 Napoleon and First Empire

 In the early 19th century, through his conquests in Europe, Napoleon Bonaparte spread the modernist ideas of revolutionary France: equality of citizens and the rule of law.
 Napoleon's personal attitude towards the Jews has been interpreted in various ways by different historians, as at various times he made statements both in support of and in opposition to the Jewish people.
 Orthodox Rabbi Berel Wein claimed that Napoleon was interested primarily in seeing the Jews assimilate, rather than prosper as a distinct community: "Napoleon's outward tolerance and fairness toward Jews was actually based upon his grand plan to have them disappear entirely by means of total assimilation, intermarriage, and conversion."

 In one 1822 communication, Napoleon expressed his support of emancipation based on his wish to "leave off usury" and "make them become good citizens", whereas in 1808, he had expressed a conflicting view to his brother Jérome Napoleon, saying, "I have undertaken to reform the Jews, but I have not endeavoured to draw more of them into my realm.
 Far from that, I have avoided doing anything which could show any esteem for the most despicable of mankind."